LIAAD/Tweet2Story/README.md

 **Do not be alarmed by the large amount of command line output, the program is functioning normally.**

+:bangbang: **POSSIBLE FAILURES** :bangbang:

+The software lacks a few tests, so it may fail when the input file is too large, or when it lacks punctuation. **Make sure your texts are small (no more than 40 sentences) and always have correct punctuation.**

+So far, the tool lacks usage interface helpers, such as error descriptions when the program fails.
+So try to use Tweet2Story the way it is described in the [usage](#t2s-usage) chapter. **Any great deviation from those commands are not guaranteed to work correctly.**

 ### Narrative Visualization

 -----